ijlyttle/projthis/README.md

 file.
 This is the same mechanism used to manage dependencies for packages; it is subject to the same limitation: the project will run using the **latest version of all its dependencies**.
-This assumption makes this a lightweight solution, the cost is that you have to make sure you remain current with the dependencies.
+This assumption makes this a lightweight solution; the cost is making sure the project remain current with its dependencies.

 This effort sprang from a discussion of a [usethis issue](https://github.com/r-lib/usethis/issues/1194).
 This package lies